 This projection is compatible with the environment texture as used for world shaders, so it can be used to render an environment map.
 To match the default mapping, set the camera object rotation to (90, 0, -90) or pointing along the positive X axis.
 This corresponds to looking at the center of the image using the default environment texture mapping.

-Limits of the vertical and horizontal field of view angles.
+Limits of the vertical field of view angles.

 Fisheye lenses are typically wide angle lenses with strong distortion, useful for creating panoramic images for e.g. dome projection, or as an artistic effect.